devrosx/PrintManager/README.md

 - ...

 # Updates:
+0.30
+- added remove cropmarks from pdf files (works on multiple files at once all pagesizes are detected) :)
+- fixed counting pages, preview image, merging image files on import

 0.29
 - merge and split pdf is back
 - added page selecter for preview panel and window